ethz-asl/mav_active_3d_planning/unreal_cv_ros/README.md

 * Make sure the unrealcv plugin is installed **and** activated in the current project (In the Editor check: Edit > Plugins > Science > Unreal CV, see [unrealcv docs](http://docs.unrealcv.org/en/master/plugin/install.html)).
 * Set the player pawn to DefaultPawn, a flying spectator type with collision: World Settings > Game Mode > Selected GameMode > Default Pawn Class := DefaultPawn.
 (If this is read-only just change toa custom gamemode above.)

+## Static mesh collision
+When creating UE4 worlds, it is worth double checking the player collision with static mesh actors (the scene).
+By default, unreal produces convex hulls as collision objects.
+However, this may result in faulty collision detection.
+Collision can be changed to match the visible mesh as follows (may degrade performance):
+1. Right click your object in the World Outliner and select "Edit 'your object'".
+2. Set Collision > Collision Complexity := Use Complex Collision As Simple.
+3. Save and close the editing window.

+Current collision can be visualized by changing the viewmode in the unreal editor from "Lit" to "Player Collision".

 ## Custom collision radius
 The default collision for the 'DefaultPawn' is a sphere of radius 35cm.
-For custom collision (radius), you need to create your own pawn blueprint (with DefaultPawn as base class).
-An 'easy' way to create a pawn of custom collision radius:
+For custom collision radii, you need to create your own pawn blueprint (with DefaultPawn as base class).
+An 'easy' way to create a pawn of custom collision radiusis as follows:
 1. In the Modes window, search for 'DefaultPawn' and create an instance (drag and drop into the game world).
 2. Select the pawn instance and click Blueprints > Convert selected actor to blueprint class...
 3. Save the new class, e.g. in the content/blueprints folder as myDefaultPawn.